inwenis/learn_python/README.md

 ## How much time?
 People with prior experience finish them in 2-3 h.

-People with no prior experience usually are somewhere in script 7 after 2-3 hours.
+People with no prior experience usually finish on script 7 after 2-3 hours.

 ## Where to find solution?
 On the `solutions` branch [here](https://github.com/inwenis/learn_python/tree/soluitons)